MatijaKocevar/score-board/README.md

    This will start the development server and open the application in your default browser.

-2. Customize the Scoreboard component in `src/Scoreboard.tsx` to meet your specific requirements.

 ### Build

 To build the project for production, run the following command: